 Fetal alcohol syndrome (FAS) facts

-- Infants of mothers who drank during pregnancy may experience a spectrum of consequences that range from "fetal alcohol effects" (FAE), alcohol-related birth defects (ARBD), and fetal alcohol syndrome (FAS).
-Fetal alcohol syndrome is regarded as the most severe.
+- Infants of mothers who drank during pregnancy may experience a spectrum of consequences that range from "fetal alcohol effects" (FAE), alcohol-related birth defects (ARBD), partial fetal alcohol syndrome (PFAS), and fetal alcohol syndrome (FAS).
+Fetal alcohol syndrome is the most severe.

 What is fetal alcohol syndrome?

+In 1996, the Institute of Medicine defined fetal alcohol syndrome as "a pattern of physical, behavioral and cognitive abnormalities in individuals exposed to alcohol while in the womb.
+The association between these findings and maternal use of alcohol during pregnancy is well documented.
 To establish the diagnosis of fetal alcohol syndrome, specific criteria must be met.
-These include (1) documentation of three characteristic facial abnormalities, (2) documentation of smaller than expected prenatal and/or postnatal length, weight, and head circumference growth parameters, and (3) documentation of central nervous system abnormalities.
+These include (1) documentation of three characteristic facial abnormalities, (2) documentation of smaller than expected prenatal and/or postnatal length, weight, and head circumference growth parameters, and (3) documentation of central nervous system abnormalities including measurable reduction in brain growth and function and behavioral/academic abnormalities, (4) other congenital malformations of the heart, kidneys, eyes, and hearing loss.
 These criteria will be further described later in this article.

 What causes fetal alcohol syndrome?

 Alcohol is rapidly transported via placental blood flow from mother to fetus and is known to cause miscarriage and birth defects.
 Within two hours of maternal ingestion, fetal alcohol blood levels are similar to maternal alcohol blood levels.
 There is no established relationship between the amount of alcohol consumed and side effects sustained by the infant.
 This puzzling observation may reflect the maternal rate of alcohol breakdown via her liver.